brosell/obsidian-stream-plugin/README.md

   - `/refine()`: Branch the previous chat point and refine the prompt.
   - Additional commands to enhance your interaction.

+## Some Excuses

+The code one writes when learning new frameworks will not be good for the first few iterations.
+I suspect that one won't be impressed when you look over the Svelte stores and Obsidian integration in the current `main`.
+It is what it is for a personal project.
+I'm sort of painted into a corner WRT new or imporved features until I'm able to refactor and improve some stuff.
+One thing that I'm planning is to use RxJS Subjects and Observables.
+They are mostly compatible with Svelte 4 stores and I have a ton of professional expirience usin RxJS in my Enterprise Angular day job.

 ## Installation

 Use the BRAT plugin to install and manage the Obsidian Stream of Consciousness plugin directly from the GitLab repository.